tmishra4/Statistical-Computation/ChisqTest.md

 1)  Chi-squared test for goodness of fit.
 2)  Chi-squared test for independence.
-3)  Chi-squared test as a test for homogeneity.

 One thing to understand is, that first two tests are performed in a quite similar fashion, but just interpreted in a different fashion.
 We